The Black Gorgeous George

 But injuries were starting to take their hold over the next few years, and spending more time with family, Siki's time in the ring was less than the rigorous schedule before.
 He cut a pair of tracks on Crane Records he and Ann had written - "The Love She's Giving Belongs to Me" b/w "Railway Train" in '73.
 With TV syndication now coming in the picture, he was also being exposed to a new group of wrestling fans coast to coast.
 Diverging from the usual country standards, in '75 he released the cover of Eddie Cochran's "Summertime Blues" b/w Buddy Guy's "Bad Bad Whiskey on his own Siki Records.

 His third full album came in '79 on Cane Records.
-Mostly covers again, MY FAVOURITES also featured a few of his and Ann's songs, as well, including the single "Him" b/w "My Day."
-As the '80s progressed, his time in the ring diminished, and he began training other wrestlers, while still performing on stage with band in tow now and again.
+This time, MY FAVOURITES also featured several of his and Ann's songs, as well, including the single "Him" b/w "My Day," "Road Running Cowboy," "Sailors," and "Same Old Heartache Again."
+As the '80s progressed, his time in the ring diminished, and he began training other wrestlers, including Edge, Christian, and Trish Stratus. while still performing on stage with band in tow now and again.
 As the '90s got underway, he transitioned to the role of karaoke DJ, still performing at The Duke in Toronto on Saturday afternoons.